decision-labs/spacialdb-devcenter/pages/Import-OSM.md

 $ wget http://downloads.cloudmade.com/europe/western_europe/germany/berlin/berlin.osm.bz2
 ```

 will download the data from Berlin.
+An alternative source of data is the [[Geofabrick Download Service|http://www.geofabrik.de/data/download.html]] similar to that of CloudMade.

 If you need something local or an area which is not in the CloudMade repository, you can always go to the [[Export Tab of OpenStreetMap|http://www.openstreetmap.org/export]] and set the "Format to Export" to "OpenStreetMap XML Data".
 Then in the viewer you can go to the area you are interested in and drag a selection box on the map and press the "Export" button.
 You should receive a `map.osm` file.

 ## Import data into SpacialDB